Illinois Compiled Statutes

 to the principal or chief administrative officer of the school and any guidance

-counselor designated by him.
+counselor designated by him or her.

 (G) Nothing contained in this Act prevents the sharing or